• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 Picture by Authority Dental under CC 2.0 license

 The dentist will examine the periodontal condition of the remaining teeth.
-On the basis of this information he or she will determine whether to administer antibiotics locally or systemically.
+Based on this information, he or she will determine whether to administer antibiotics locally or systemically.

-If peri-implantitis is limited to the immediate surrounding of the implant and there is no other disease present in the mouth, localized antibiotics might be prescribed.
+If peri-implantitis is limited to the immediate vicinity of the implant and no other disease is present in the mouth, localized antibiotics might be prescribed.
 They will be distributed to the affected site for a few days.

-If the infection is generalized to a larger area in the mouth, antibiotics might be delivered systemically.
+If the infection spreads to a larger area of the mouth, antibiotics may be administered systemically.
 The same happens when the patient is simultaneously suffering from periodontitis.

 Implant removal

-If peri-implant mucositis has developed into peri-implantitis and a significant amount of bone was lost, the implant may have to be removed.
+If peri-implant mucositis has progressed to peri-implantitis and significant bone loss has occurred, the implant may need to be removed.
 This can be done with a surgical instrument called a trephine.

-Alternatively, the dentist might decide to allow bone loss to continue up to a point when the implant can be extracted with forceps.
-This decision is made when there is less than 3 to 4 mm of supporting bone.
+Alternatively, the dentist might decide to allow bone loss to continue until the implant can be extracted with forceps.
+This decision is made when there is less than 3-4 mm of supporting bone.

 Some patients may qualify for reimplantation after bone grafting and several months of healing.